Published in The Fringed Gentian™

 Garden projects are the largest use of our contribution revenue.
 Over the last 10 years we have funded $212,000.
 The two largest components of that amount were $148,000 for our portion of the boardwalk and $40,700 for plants and habitat.
 The Minneapolis Park and Recreation Board also provided funding for these two components.

-Our longest serving member passed away on August 5th.
+Our longest serving supporter passed away on August 5th.
 She joined the Friends in 1967 as Karol Pieper.
 After she married Dr. Jerome Gresser.
-After Jerome died Karol became a life member in 1999.
+After Jerome died Karol became a lifetime supporter in 1999.
 Her passion at the Garden was birding.
 Her life list of Minnesota observed species totaled 380, placing her #52 on the statewide list.

-43 members have supported us for 20 years or more.
+43 persons have supported us for 20 years or more.

 6 of the 25 for 40 years or more,.